qiangyicheng/flory/docs/source/api.rst

 =============

 This page summarizes the public API of :mod:`flory`, which should be used by most users.
-The most important objects are
+The most objects and functions are

 .. autosummary::
    :nosignatures:

-   ~flory.mcmp.find_coexisting_phases
-   ~flory.mcmp.CoexistingPhasesFinder
+   :template: custom-class-template.rst

+   ~flory.utils.find_coexisting_phases
+   ~flory.mcmp.finder.CoexistingPhasesFinder

 .. rubric:: Modules